appunni/llm-ts-worker/README.md

 # Generic LLM Worker Example

-This example demonstrates how to use the `generic-llm-worker.ts` to run large language models directly in the browser using HuggingFace Transformers and WebGPU acceleration.
+This example demonstrates how to use the `generic-llm-worker.ts` to run large language models directly in the browser using HuggingFace Transformers and WebGPU acceleration for conversational AI chat.

 > 🚀 **[Live Demo](https://appunni.github.io/llm-ts-worker/)** - Try the app directly in your browser!